Julie-Vienne/single_energy_hub_single_year/README.md

 ## Elements of the model

-The main inputs required by this optimization models are the economic and environmental costs of the considered building elements:
+The main inputs required by the optimization model are the economic and environmental costs of the considered building elements:

-- The environmental and economic costs of the insulation materials used for the building retrofit.
+- Environmental and economic costs of the insulation materials used for the building retrofit.
 These costs can be generated using [2].
-- The energy demand of the buidling, which is dependent on the retrofit scenarios, i.e. the insulation materials chosen.
+- Energy demand of the buidling, which is dependent on the retrofit scenarios, i.e. the insulation material chosen.
 The hourly demand profiles can be generated using Energy Plus and/or the following repo: [2].
-- The embodied emissions and the investment costs of the "energy hub" elements.
+- Embodied emissions and the investment costs of the "energy hub" elements.
 - Hourly carbon intensity of the electricity grid [3].
 - Hourly import and export prices of the electricity grid.
-- The costs and offset potential of purchasable carbon certificates.
+- Costs and offset potential of purchasable carbon certificates.

 ## How to use the EnergyHub model